michaelglenister/MODE-TASK/docs/source/pca_use.rst

 	``pca.py -h``

-2.PCA on internal coordinates
+PCA on internal coordinates
 -----------------------------

 User can also perform the PCA on internal coordinates of a MD trajectory.
 Options are available for different types of internal coordinates such as:*pairwise distance between atoms*, *1-3 angle between backbone atoms*, *psi angle*, and *phi angle*.

 **General Usage:**